-William Barclay Masterson was born in Iroquois County, Illinois, in 1856.
-[Actually born on November 26, 1853 in Henryville, Quebec, Canada].
+William Barclay Masterson was [born on November 26, 1853, in Henryville, Quebec, Canada].
 His father was a farmer and came originally from St. Lawrence County, New York.
-His mother and father still live, and count themselves among the Sedgwick County pioneers of Kansas, with a sunflower residence that reaches rearward half a century.
+His mother and father still live and count themselves among the Sedgwick County pioneers of Kansas, with a sunflower residence that reaches rearward half a century.

-First a Kansas farm boy, Mr. Masterson was early abroad upon the plains.
+First, a Kansas farm boy, Mr. Masterson, was early abroad upon the plains.
 What is farmland now was savage wilderness then, and those who invaded it did so with a knowledge that their hands must keep their heads.
-For twenty years, beginning when he was thirteen, Mr. Masterson lived by his own personal powers of offense and defense, and was in more or less daily peril of death from Indians, or from outlaw spirits common enough, these latter, in the West of that hour.
+For twenty years, beginning when he was thirteen, Mr. Masterson lived by his powers of offense and defense and was in more or less daily peril of death from Indians or from outlaw spirits common enough, these latter, in the West of that hour.

 Has Wasted Least Lead of any Man

 Just as some folk are born poets, so others are born shots, and Mr. Masterson, from the first, evinced a genius for firearms.
-With either rifle or pistol he proved himself infallible, and of all who ever plied trigger he has wasted the least lead.
+He proved himself infallible with either rifle or pistol, and of all who ever plied trigger, he has wasted the least lead.

 It was as a hunter, he won his name of “Bat,” which descended to him as it were from Baptiste Brown, or “Old Bat,” whose fame as a mighty Nimrod was flung all across, from the Missouri River to the Spanish Peaks, and filled with admiration, that generation of plainsmen which immediately preceded Mr. Masterson upon the Western stage.

-At these maneuvers, Mr. Masterson straightened up, and was just in time to receive a confusing blow over the head from his own rifle.
+Mr. Masterson straightened up at these maneuvers and was just in time to receive a confusing blow over the head from his rifle.
 The 8-square barrel cut a handsome gash and covered his face with blood.
 As the Cheyenne struck the blow, he broke into excellent agency English, through which flowed a dominating element of profanity, and commanded Mr. Masterson to “dig out.”

-Since the Cheyenne had the muzzle of the rifle not two feet from his stomach, and those four fellow Cheyenne evinced an eagerness to bear a helping hand, Mr. Masterson decided to “dig out.”
-That is to say, with blood covering his face, he backed away from the rifle-pointing profane Cheyenne, towards a ravine which yawned conveniently in his rear.
-Arriving at the brink, Mr. Masterson with hasty strategy fell into that saving canyon, and was out of range in a moment.
+Since the Cheyenne had the muzzle of the rifle not two feet from his stomach, and those four fellow Cheyenne displayed an eagerness to bear a helping hand, Mr. Masterson decided to “dig out.”
+That is to say, with blood covering his face, he backed away from the rifle-pointing profane Cheyenne towards a ravine that yawned conveniently in his rear.
+Arriving at the brink, Mr. Masterson, with hasty strategy, fell into that saving canyon and was out of range in a moment.

-Running along the bottom of the ravine for half a mile, Mr. Masterson reached his own buffalo camp.
-After a consultation with his two camp mates, the whole party packed their burros, and pointed their noses for Dodge, sixty miles to the north.
+Running along the bottom of the ravine for half a mile, Mr. Masterson reached his buffalo camp.
+After a consultation with his two campmates, the whole party packed their burros and pointed their noses for Dodge, sixty miles to the north.
 Mr. Masterson, sore of head from the blow and sore of heart from the loss of his new rifle, was all for following the five Cheyenne and giving them battle.
-But his comrades, whose unvisited heads were still intact, and whose hearts had been wrung by no rifle losses, overruled him.
+But his comrades, whose unvisited heads were still intact and whose hearts had been wrung by no rifle losses, overruled him.

 They said, “Let’s pull our freight,” and they pulled it.